wazuh/wazuh-documentation/source/user-manual/manager/manual-email-report/index.rst

       ...
   </ossec_config>

-To see all the available options to configure it, go to :ref:`global section <reference_ossec_global>`
+To see all of the available email configuration options, go to the :ref:`global section <reference_ossec_global>`.

-After the global configuration, we need to configure the ``email_alert_level``.
-This option establishes the minimum level to send an alert.
-By default is set to 7.
+Once the above has been configured, the ``email_alert_level`` needs to be set to the minimum alert level that will trigger an email.
+By default, this level is set to 7.

 ::